hypermine-bc/hypersign/docs/problem-statement.md

 **Lack of SSOs for Decentralised Platforms**

 ‘Single Sign Ons’ currently do no exist in the work of DLT.
-Managing identities, transactions and authentication for multiple users using one single Key-Pair is a the need of the hour to facilitate the rapid migration towards decentralised environments.
+Managing identities, transactions and authentication for multiple users across multiple Dapps, using one single Key-Pair is a the need of the hour to facilitate the rapid migration towards decentralised environments.

 **Lack of workflow approval management in DApps**